fedeizzo/zettelkasten/icns.md

 * what is ABAC?
 What is ABAC policy?
 What are the advantages of ABAC over RBAC?
 * what is XACML?
 What is a XACML target, effect, condition, rule policy and policy set?
 What are the XACML policy combining algorithms?
 * describe the XACML architecture
+* what is web application security?
+* for which kind of security threats found in web applications, TLS is not an adequate countermeasures?
+* which kind of attackers threaten web applications?
+* what is an injection attacks, give at least two examples of such an attack
+* what is CSRF attack?
+Give a high level description of how to mount it
+* what is XSS attack?
+Give a high level description of how to mount it
+* what is a Phishing attack?
+Give a high level description how to mount it
+* what are the main mitigation measures for injection attacks?
+And for CSRF attacks?
+And for XSS attacks?
+And for Phishing attacks?

 ## TODO list
 - [ ] in cybersec perspectives slides there is a reference to GDPR.
 Check if the content is the same inside GDPR and privacy slides